FiDataS/Project1_AnalysisStackOverflow/README.md

 Licensing, Authors, Acknowledgements

-The credit of the data belongs to Stack Overflow - there you can also find the Licensing and the data itself.
+The credit of the data belongs to Stack Overflow - there you can also find the Licensing and the data itself https://www.kaggle.com/stackoverflow/so-survey-2017/
 For my code: Feel free to use it.